Consumer Rights & Resources

 What your insurer is legally required to do — and when

 California's insurance claims framework is one of the strongest in the country.
-The Fair Claims Settlement Practices Regulations (10 CCR § 2695 et seq.) and the California Insurance Code (§ 790 et seq.) establish specific timelines and obligations.
+The Fair Claims Settlement Practices Regulations (10 CCR § 2695 et seq.) and the California Insurance Code (§ 790 et seq.) establish specific timelines and obligations — and they apply to both first- and third-party claims.
 Here are the ones that matter most for auto claims.

 10days